 There are a few steps involved, but it’s actually pretty easy.
 It skips the saltines, which also makes it great for Passover.
 You’ll need 3 hard boiled eggs– to learn my method for “Perfect Hard Boiled Eggs Every Time,” click here.
 Nowadays, we use the food processor instead of the meat grinder; in a pinch you could also use an immersion or regular blender.

-- 6 tbsp mild-flavored frying oil, divided (Andrew likes peanut oil; if you're avoiding kitniyot, the Shiksa recommends KFP grapeseed oil)
+- 6 tbsp mild-flavored frying oil, divided (Andrew likes peanut oil; if you're avoiding kitniyot, Tori recommends KFP avocado oil)

 - 2-3 medium onions, chopped